Fruit salad meets savory side dish in this savory orange and grapefruit salad. It’s simple, unique and incredibly versatile.

 - Add avocado, or check out this Grapefruit and Avocado Salad

-More Side Salads to Love
+More Fruit Salads to Try

 A great go-to side dish for citrus season!
 Sweet, savory and downright simple!